dstftw/youtube-dl/.github/ISSUE_TEMPLATE/2_site_support_request.md

 <!--
 Provide any additional information.
-If work on your issue requires account credentials please provide them or explain how one can obtain them.
+If work on QQQ issue requires account credentials please provide them or explain how one can obtain them.
 -->

 WRITE DESCRIPTION HERE